2019 Audi A6 picks up a 248-hp, 2.0-liter gas engine for greater thrift

 only saying that a four-cylinder model would arrive later.
 Now, almost a year after that pricing dropped, the inline-4 A6 has finally been announced.

 Audi on Monday unveiled the least-expensive 2019 A6 variant to date.
 Instead of a V6 with 335 horsepower and 369 pound-feet of torque, there's now a base variant with a 2.0-liter turbocharged I4 putting out 248 hp and 273 lb.-ft.
 All-wheel drive remains standard, as is a seven-speed dual-clutch transmission.
 The four-cylinder A6 also lacks the V6's 48-volt mild hybrid system.

-This results in a net savings of $4,800., including $995 for destination, but the four-cylinder model's Premium base trim comes in at a more palatable $55,095.
+This results in a net savings of $4,800.
+The V6 models start at $59,895, including $995 for destination, but the four-cylinder model's Premium base trim comes in at a more palatable $55,095.
 There's also a Premium Plus trim with more standard kit, raising the price to $58,795, which is still lower than the cheapest six-cylinder variant.